 - 1.1 The licensing authority will utilise the following guidelines when determining applications for licences.
-However, each case will be considered on its individual merits and, where the circumstances demand, the committee or officer may depart from the guidelines. - 1.2 A person with a conviction for a serious offence need not be automatically barred from obtaining a licence, but would normally be expected to remain free of conviction for an appropriate period and show adequate evidence that her or she is a fit and proper person to hold a licence (the onus is on the applicant to produce such evidence). - 1.3 Simply remaining free of conviction may not generally be regarded as adequate evidence that a person is a fit and proper person to hold a licence. - 1.4 Where an applicant has been convicted of a criminal offence, the licensing authority cannot review the merits of the conviction56. - 1.5 The licensing authority may take into account all convictions recorded against an applicant or the holder of a private hire vehicle or hackney carriage driver licence, whether spent or not57.
-The licensing authority will therefore have regard to all relevant convictions, particularly where there is a history of offending or a pattern of repeat offending. - 1.6 If an applicant has any convictions, warnings, cautions or charges awaiting trial, the licensing authority may consider: - How relevant the offences are to the licence being applied for; - How serious the offences were: - When the offences were committed: - The date of conviction: - The circumstances of the individual concerned; - The sentence imposed by the court; - The applicant's age at the time of conviction; - · Any patterns of offending; - Any other character check considered reasonable (e.g. personal references); and - · Any other factors that might be relevant. - 1.7 These guidelines will apply equally to existing drivers as they do to new applicants in determining suitability.
-Therefore, if a new applicant would be refused on the basis of their individual circumstances, a revocation would be an appropriate sanction for an existing driver under the exact same circumstances.
+However, each case will be considered on its individual merits and, where the circumstances demand, the committee or officer may depart from the guidelines. - 1.2 A person with a conviction for a serious offence need not be automatically barred from obtaining a licence, but would normally be expected to remain free of conviction for an appropriate period and show adequate evidence that her or she is a fit and proper person to hold a licence (the onus is on the applicant to produce such evidence). - 1.3 Simply remaining free of conviction may not generally be regarded as adequate evidence that a person is a fit and proper person to hold a licence. - 1.4 Where an applicant has been convicted of a criminal offence, the licensing authority cannot review the merits of the conviction. - 1.5 The licensing authority may take into account all convictions recorded against an applicant or the holder of a private hire vehicle or hackney carriage driver licence, whether spent or not.
+Hackney carriage and private hire drivers are exempt from the provisions of the Rehabilitation of Offenders Act 1974.
+This means that there are no "spent" convictions and therefore all criminal convictions can be taken into account in assessing suitability.
+The licensing authority will therefore have regard to all relevant convictions, particularly where there is a history of offending or a pattern of repeat offending. - 1.6 Case law has established that the impact of losing (or not being granted) a driver's licence on the applicant and his family is not a relevant consideration for the licensing authority to take into account.
+The licensing authority must focus on the impact of the individual's character on members of the public.
+Personal circumstances and any perceived financial hardship will not be considered relevant for these purposes. - 1.7 One common misunderstanding is that, if the offence was not committed when the individual was driving a licensed vehicle, it is less serious.
+The same misunderstanding exists for offences committed in licensed vehicles but not when passengers were aboard.
+However, this is not relevant.
+The argument that it was a domestic dispute, or away from the taxi, is irrelevant.
+Any behaviour that puts any member of the general public at risk will be considered relevant. - 1.8 If an applicant has any convictions, warnings, cautions or charges awaiting trial, the licensing authority may consider:

-56 Nottingham City Council v.
+&lt;sup>68 Nottingham City Council v.
 Mohammed Farooq (1998)